ANaka/poetry-monorepo-template/README.md

 git lfs install
 ```

-That should be it - our `.gitattributes` file should take care of the rest.
+`.gitattributes` file should take care of the rest.

 ### Installing a subpackage